myverdict/notes-app/README.md

-# uoh-fullstack-open-2023-part3

-## Notes application - University of Helsinki (Deep Dive Into Modern Web Development, Part 3: Programming a server with NodeJS and Express)
+# Notes application - University of Helsinki (Deep Dive Into Modern Web Development, Part 4: Testing Express servers, user administration)

 Install dependencies from the root of the project/application: